Dimpling of breast tissue can happen for different reasons, including inflammatory breast cancer. This is an invasive type of breast cancer.

 Radiation: High-energy X-rays or radiation targets cancerous tissue and destroys it.

 Hormonal therapy: This can block the activity of certain hormones that encourage the growth of cancerous cells.
-However, the National Cancer Institute points out that this type of cancer often does not respond to hormonal treatment.
+However, the

 Before starting treatment, the doctor will discuss a plan with the individual that offers the best chance for long-term survival and best meets their goals and wishes.